 Vespers

-In conjunction with Napa Community Church, Middle School and Academy students have an opportunity to worship together and bring in the Sabbath in services that are geared toward our youth.
+In conjunction with Napa Community Church and Middle School students have an opportunity to worship together and bring in the Sabbath in services that are geared toward our youth.
 These are important opportunities for our students to fellowship together in a more relaxed manner, and discuss issues and topics, and study the bible in a way that is meaningful to their day to day lives.